 It’s not easy dealing with a child rejecting one parent.
 Learn 5 out-of-the-box ways to respond when your toddler doesn’t want mom or dad.

-Whether it’s you or your partner, your child rejecting one parent can cause so many problems in a family.
-One parent feels horrible while the other feels overworked and guilty.
+Whether it’s toward you or your partner, this attachment can cause so much anxiety and frustration in a family.
+One parent feels rejected while the other feels overworked and guilty.

 So many parents I talked to said that this comes and goes—and I can attest to this.
-My then-toddler went through a phase where he wanted me, and only me.
-Not his dad, not his caregiver, and not any other adult, for that matter.
+My toddler went through a phase where he wanted me, and only me.
+Not his dad nor anyone in our extended family like his aunts and grandma, for that matter.

-In hindsight, I can see that any behavior he showed during that phase wasn’t permanent.
+In hindsight, I can see that the rejection wasn’t permanent.
 But when you’re in that moment, it’s easy to think that this is how it’s going to be, or you wonder when it’ll ever end.

 Yes, you can wait it out, but thankfully, you can also do a few things when your child is overly attached to one parent.
+By understanding why this happens, you can turn things around, all while keeping his best interests in mind.
 Take a look at these tips to get started:

-1. Discipline the behavior, not your child’s feelings
+1. Correct the behavior, not your child’s feelings

-You might be so fed up with how your child behaves that you’re considering disciplining and even giving her “punishments.”
-As frustrating as the situation might be, don’t punish her for the way she feels.
+As frustrating as the situation might be, don’t blame or punish your child for the way she feels.
 Nor should you “force” her to hug, as this doesn’t teach consent.
+And avoid saying things like, “Why do you hate Daddy?” or “You’re getting a time out for hitting Daddy!”

-A healthier approach could be, “I know you’re upset because you want me to take you to the park, but we do not hit other people.”
-You’re acknowledging how she feels, while also addressing the poor choice she made in hitting dad.
+You might say, “I know you’re upset because you want me to take you to the park, but we do not hit other people.”
+You’re acknowledging how she feels, while also addressing the poor choice she made in hitting Dad.

 “Just want to say that your emails are such an encouragement toward healthy thinking.
 I appreciate them.
 Thank you for what you do.” -Stacey J.